Wallet Settings

 No. You can leave them on default/disabled.
 However, tailoring the bot using these settings makes for a more focused and profitable experience.

-Head to the /sniper menu, click on Wallets, and select your chain of interest.
-You will then be re-directed to a menu which allows you to transfer native and token amounts out of your wallet to any other wallet address.
+menu, click on Wallets, and select your chain of interest.
+Then, click on "⚙️ Wallet Name" button for the wallet that you want to transfer funds from and you will be re-directed to a menu which allows you to transfer native and token amounts out of your wallet to any other wallet address.
 You can specify the amount to be transferred either in raw values or as a percentage of your holdings in that wallet.

 Simply paste the receiving wallet address in your DM with the bot and you will be provided with a Wallet Summary panel which allows you to transfer native and token amounts from any of your connected wallets to the receiving wallet.